Applications to the IBB PhD Programme

-The programme usually takes 6 to 10 students per year and in this edition there are 18 positions available.
-Selected students receive a fellowship, renewable every year and limited to a maximum of 48 months.
+The programme usually takes 6 to 10 students per year.
+Selected students receive a fellowship, renewable every year up to a maximum of four years.
 The IGC also provides additional support to PhD students.

-The Instituto Gulbenkian de Ciência seeks highly motivated students, totally committed to the pursuit of knowledge in a multidisciplinary environment.
-The PhD Programme welcomes applications from university graduates in any field, including those outside life sciences.
+The IBB seeks highly motivated students, passionate for science, who wish to fully commit to the pursuit of knowledge in a multidisciplinary environment.
+We welcome applications from university graduates in any field, in life sciences and beyond.

-In-house research groups at the IGC explore four main axis: Evolutionary Biology, Quantitative Biology, Immunobiology and Integrative Cell and Developmental Biology.
-The broad scope of IGC’s research programme favours original approaches to pressing biological questions promoting bridges across different disciplines and methodologies.
+The research groups at the IGC explore four main axis: Immunobiology and Host-microbe interactions, Quantitative Biology, Evolutionary Biology, and Integrative Cell and Developmental Biology.
+The broad scope of institute’s research programme favors original approaches to pressing biological questions promoting bridges across different disciplines and methodologies.

 We welcome applications from any nationality.
 A Masters degree is mandatory for candidates of countries that signed the Bologna Process/Agreement or those with similar 3-year undergraduate programmes.

-Any non-Portuguese degree must be legally recognized by the Portuguese State Higher Education Agency - DGES, before the start of the PhD Programme.
+Any non-Portuguese degree must be legally recognized by the Portuguese State Higher Education Agency - DGES, before the enrolling on the PhD Programme.
 The PhD programme office will provide successful candidates with information and guidance.

 Applications must be submitted exclusively in English via the online platform (available only during call dates).